RConsortium/censusguide/README.md

 1. [tigris](https://cran.r-project.org/web/packages/tigris/index.html).
 Download TIGER/Line shapefiles from the United States Census Bureau (https://www.census.gov/geo/maps-data/data/tiger-line.html) and load into R as 'SpatialDataFrame' or 'sf' objects.

+   The tigris package has documentation on [github](https://github.com/walkerke/tigris?tab=readme-ov-file#tigris) and in [Chapter 5](https://walker-data.com/census-r/census-geographic-data-and-applications-in-r.html) of the book *Analyzing US Census Data: Methods, Maps, and Models in R*.

 2. [acs](https://cran.r-project.org/web/packages/acs/index.html).
 Provides a general toolkit for downloading, managing, analyzing, and presenting data from the U.S. Census (https://www.census.gov/data/developers/data-sets.html), including SF1 (Decennial short-form), SF3 (Decennial long-form), and the American Community Survey (ACS).
 Confidence intervals provided with ACS data are converted to standard errors to be bundled with estimates in complex acs objects.
 Package provides new methods to conduct standard operations on acs objects and present/plot data in statistically appropriate ways.

+   The acs package has documentation in its [README](https://cran.r-project.org/web/packages/acs/readme/README.html) page.

 3. [choroplethr](https://cran.r-project.org/web/packages/choroplethr/index.html).
 Choroplethr facilitates creating choropleth maps of data at the State, County and Tract level through the functions `?state_choropleth`, `?county_choropleth` and `?tract_choropleth`.
 Choropleths are thematic maps where geographic regions, such as states, are colored according to some metric, such as the number of people who live in that state.

     In addition to being a general purpose mapping package, choroplethr provides native support for mapping data from the American Community Survey (ACS) through functions such as `?get_state_demographics` and `?get_acs_data`.

-You can learn more about choroplethr at [Choroplethr.com](https://www.choroplethr.com).
+    Documentation for choroplethr includes three online courses and a recording of a talk given at the CDC.
+You can access these resources for free at at [Choroplethr.com](https://www.choroplethr.com).

 4. [tidycensus](https://cran.r-project.org/web/packages/tidycensus/index.html).
 An integrated R interface to the decennial US Census and American Community Survey APIs and the US Census Bureau's geographic boundary files.
 Allows R users to return Census and ACS data as tidyverse-ready data frames, and optionally returns a list-column with feature geometry for many geographies.

+    Documentation for tidycensus includes five articles on the project's [website](https://walker-data.com/tidycensus/) and the author's book [Analyzing US Census Data: Methods, Maps, and Models in R](https://walker-data.com/census-r/index.html).

 5. [choroplethrMaps](https://cran.r-project.org/web/packages/choroplethrMaps/index.html). choroplethrMaps contains the Census Bureau's 2010 US State Map (see `?state.map`) and 2010 US County Map (see `?county.map`).
 These maps were modified in order to make them easier to render (for example, islands off the coast of Alaska that cross the antimeridian were removed).

     Additional metadata about these maps can be found in `?state.regions` and `?county.regions`.
 You can learn more about choroplethrMaps at [Choroplethr.com](https://www.choroplethr.com).

+    Documentation for choroplethrMaps includes three online courses and a recording of a talk given at the CDC.
+You can access these resources for free at at [Choroplethr.com](https://www.choroplethr.com).

 6. [censusapi](https://cran.r-project.org/web/packages/censusapi/index.html).
 A wrapper for the U.S. Census Bureau APIs that returns data frames of Census data and metadata.
 Available datasets include the Decennial Census, American Community Survey, Small Area Health Insurance Estimates, Small Area Income and Poverty Estimates, and Population Estimates and Projections.
 See https://www.census.gov/data/developers/data-sets.html for more information.

+    The censusapi package is documented on its [github](https://github.com/hrecht/censusapi) page.

 7. [ipumsr](https://cran.r-project.org/web/packages/ipumsr/index.html).
 The ipumsr package assists in the import and use of IPUMS extracts in R. IPUMS data is a repackaging of census and survey data from around the world to a